 Saint Mary's started receiving funding from the Research Support Fund (formerly Indirect Costs Program) in 2001-02.
-Since that time, the level of externally sponsored research funding has increased almost 5-fold from under \$2M annually to \$9.8M in 2017-18.
+Since that time, the level of externally sponsored research funding has increased more than quadrupled from under \$2M annually to averaging \$9.2M per year over the last 3 fiscal years (2018/19/20).
 While there are many factors which have contributed to this remarkable increase in research funding, the RSF grant has been instrumental and necessary in enabling the University to support the increase in research activity which has accompanied the increase in funding.

-In 2018-19 Saint Mary's received an RSF grant totaling \$1.078 million.
+In 2020-21 Saint Mary's received an RSF grant totaling \$973,909.